 3 Reasons People Fall Short of Expectations

-We live in an instant gratification society where we are trained to believe that things should come quickly and with minimal effort.
+We currently live in an instant gratification society.
+Technology has taught us to believe that things should come quickly and with minimal effort.
 The problem with this mentality is it is counterproductive to what is required to achieve meaningful accomplishments.
 The reality is that the best achievements in life are ones that will require you to step outside your comfort zone.

-The ability to create meaningful change in your life will almost always require the establishment to new habits that require a time investment.
+The ability to create meaningful change in your life will always require the establishment to new habits that demand a time investment.
 When this is not fully acknowledged, people tend to fit in their new behaviors whenever they are convenient.
-This often leads to an inconsistent approach that lends itself to inconsistent results.
+This almost always leads to an inconsistent approach that lends itself to sporatic results.

 There are instances where people know the challenges that come with change, they are able to arrange their schedule to establish habits, and they still end up falling short of their expectations.
 Why?
-Because when things get tough, they are not willing to earn the right to live their aspirations.
-Most people are simply not willing to do what it takes to achieve unique things.
+Because when things get tough, they are not willing to EARN the right to live their aspirations.

 If you are looking for additional resources to maximize your results and potential, sign-up to receive my new 10 Habits of High Performers and Difference Makers e-book.